stevexu01/banking-case-study-initial/README.md

 The microservice needs to have the following items implemented:

 * Needs to be a REST service.
-For more information, see the tutorial [Building a RESTful Web Service](https://spring.io/guides/gs/rest-service/)
 * All CRUD endpoints need to be implemented (5 in total).
     * createLoan
     * updateLoan